High availability with master-worker setup

 SRVrecord containing IP addresses of each of the available Deploy master instances, or an

 Arecord if there is only a single one.
-The DNS query is re-issued every 30s by default, configurable by setting

 The contents of the installation directories must be identical between all the master nodes and all the workers.
 Ensure all the